inspec/inspec/docs-chef-io/content/inspec/matchers.md

 ## cmp

-Unlike [`eq`](#eq), `cmp` is a matcher for less restrictive comparisons.
+Unlike [`eq`](#eq), `cmp` makes less restrictive comparisons.
 It tries to fit the actual value to the type you are comparing.
-This matcher is meant to relieve the user from having to write type-casts and resolutions.
+This matcher is meant to relieve the user from having to write type casts and resolutions.

 Examples: